JacobM08/MortCalc/README.md

 •It calculates the required monthly payment required to pay off a mortgage within a certain period

 • The input fields clear when the device is shaken

+• Output is read out loud to the user through TTS